Lucky-ESA/ioBroker.fritzboxdect/docs/en/README.md

 [Summary](#summary)

-- As an example, load messages from the answering machine where this is ller.
+- As an example, load messages from the answering machine, where it is empty.
 - All responses are also written in `States.response` and `States.responseXML`

 ```JSON